What is Houston Community Data Connections?

 Yes.
 This site is designed to be compatible with most web browsers and accessible through mobile devices.
 However, we recommend using the full desktop version of the site.

 What is the HCDC dashboard?

 The HCDC dashboard is a free, online tool that provides neighborhood-level information to help researchers and residents better understand our region.
 Through the interactive map, users can map indicators of interest for all of Harris County at the neighborhood level.
-Users can also zoom in on specific neighborhoods via Community Profiles, which contain overviews and visualizations of fundamental indicators as well as an in-depth list of over 100 neighborhood-level indicators.
-Users can also compare and contrast up to three neighborhoods at a time using the Compare function.
+Users can also zoom in on specific neighborhoods via Community Overview or request more neighborhood-level data or visualizations of over 100 neighborhood-level indicators.

 How does HCDC define neighborhood boundaries?